 Functions can be viewed in terms of action or process conceptions (Carlson & Oehrtman, 2005; Dubinsky & Harel, 1992).
 An action view relates to the computational aspects associated with functions, such as an arithmetic process or an input-output 'function machine'.
 A process view involves "a dynamic transformation of objects according to some repeatable means that, given the same original object, will always produce the same transformed object" (Breidenbach, Dubinksy, Hawks and Nichols, 1992, p.251).
 For example, one can consider the function f(x) = 4x + 6 to be a series of instructions used to compute numeric values for a given input, or as a process that transforms any input value from the domain in a specific way, but in either case it is the process that is the focus and not the inputs, outputs and operations.
 Breidenbach et al. (1992) claim that, consonant with APOS theory, students are more able to understand properties such as one–one, onto, and inversion once a process conception is achieved as it provides an entryway into an object-oriented understanding of function.
 This shows up through the ability to talk about and treat functions as reified mathematical objects in their own right and thus being able to classify, combine and transform them in various ways (Sfard, 1991).
-Another helpful classification is that functions can be approached either point-wise or globally.
+Another helpful classification is that functions can be approached either point-wise (as a collection of points) or globally.
 Reading values from a given graph, generating coordinates and point-plotting are examples of point-wise approaches to functions.
-The point-wise approach is considered rather trivial for students, in contrast to thinking of the behavior of a function in a global way as a process (Even, 1990), and also in contrast to thinking covariationally.
+The point-wise approach could be considered over-simplistic for students, in contrast to thinking of the behavior of a function in a global way as a process (Even, 1990), and also in contrast to thinking covariationally.

 Research suggests that school-level shifts between views of functions might be hierarchical.
 Tall (1992), for example, referred to shifts between seeing functions as instructions to calculate one numerical set from another, to seeing them as correspondences between sets, to seeing them as describing variations, to using functions to describe situations, and also to understanding functions (often in graphical form) as objects in their own right.
 Ronda (2009) identified a sequence of ‘growth points’ in students’ understanding of linear functions which can apply to functions more generally: Equations might first be experienced as formulae or procedures for generating values; then as representations of relationships; then representing properties of relationships; and finally functions are mathematical objects that can be manipulated or transformed.